freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-picasso-painting/part-002.md

 assert(document.querySelectorAll('title').length === 1);
 ```

 Your `title` element should have the text `freeCodeCamp Picasso Painting`.
-Note that spelling and casing matters.
+Note that spelling and casing matter.

 ```js
 assert(document.querySelector('title')?.innerText === 'freeCodeCamp Picasso Painting');